visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

-  If the ``-public`` command-line option to ``xml2cmake`` is used when building a plugin and the user performing this operation has appropriate permissions, the plugin will instead be installed to the VisIt_ public installation directory for *all* users of that installation.
-If a previous version of this plugin exists, it will be overwritten by this operation.
+  If the ``-public`` command-line option to ``xml2cmake`` is used when building a plugin and the user performing this operation has appropriate permissions, the plugin will instead be installed to the VisIt_ *public* installation directory for *all* users of that installation.
+If a previous version of this plugin exists there, it will be overwritten by this operation.

   A single plugin involves a set of related files for the mdserver, engine and those common all VisIt_ components.
 For example, on UNIX the files for the